Manage users

 --header "Content-Type: application/json"

-The response includes information for all users in the organization.
+The response includes information for all users in the organization or enterprise associated with the provided application token.
 Copy the UserID of the user you want to remove.

 {